"For where two or three are gathered together in my name, there am I in the midst of them." (Matthew 18:20)

 Under Pastor Stone’s lead, HIBC helped three nearby churches get started, sent a missionary to Honduras, began a bus ministry, and discipled several present-day preachers.
 But Pastor Stone’s greatest honor was baptizing an 84-year-old man after he got saved.

-HIBC is still a light in Helotes, Texas, and the surrounding area after more than 35 years.
-This family-oriented, old-fashioned Baptist church continues to be a church home where its members and visitors can learn from the Bible in a friendly and loving environment.
+After more than 40 years, HIBC is still a light in Helotes, Texas and the surrounding area.
+This family-oriented, fundamental Baptist church continues to be a church home where its members and visitors can learn from the Bible in a friendly and loving environment.

 Copyright 2016, Helotes Independent Baptist Church.
 All Rights Reserved.